Miss World 2010

 Miss World 2010 was the 60th anniversary of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, China, on 30 October 2010, after Vietnam backed out of the hosting contract.

-Kaiane Aldorino of Gibraltar crowned Alexandria Mills of the United States as her successor at the end of the event.
-This is the third time United States has won the title.
+At the conclusion of the event, Kaiane Aldorino of Gibraltar crowned Alexandria Mills of the United States as her successor at the end of the event.
+This is the third time the United States has won the title.
+And the first and second runners-up we're Botswana's Emma Wareus and Venezuela's Adriana Vasini.

 Background

 Vietnam backed out

 On 8 June 2009, Mr. Hoang Kieu (RAAS Group Chairperson) and Mrs. Morley publicly agreed on Nha Trang as host for Miss World 2010.

 According to a manager of the Tien Giang Tourism JS Company, RAAS bought 31 hectares in total to build a tourism site for Miss World 2010, which led to a public debate about some national ecological reserves being devastated and people having to leave their homes due to increasing living costs.

 On 28 January 2010, RAAS told Khanh Hoa People's Committee office to announce that they were no longer organising the event without an official explanation on the debate.
 Khanh Hoa Province then decided to host Miss World with new sponsors.
 RAAS would return as the main sponsor if another province was assigned as host.

 Finally on 2 April 2010, Deputy Prime Minister Nguyen Thien Nhan approved a proposal by the host province Khanh Hoa to back out of hosting Miss World.